 Unified Style Sheet for Linguistics

-These guidelines for in-text citations and references grew out of discussions among a group of editors of linguistics journals during 2005-2006 and were approved by the LSA on January 7, 2007.
+These guidelines for in-text citations and references grew out of discussions among a group of editors of linguistics journals during 2005-2006, primarily elaborated by Stan Dubinsky, and were approved by the LSA on January 7, 2007.

 For guidance with other aspects of formatting linguistics papers, see The Generic Style Rules for Linguistics (PDF).
 For presenting data, follow the Leipzig Glossing Rules.
 The Linguistics Program faculty recommends that students follow these guidelines when writing term papers for classes and when writing the M.A. essay.